UA-RCL/ua-rcl.github.io/presentations/fpga25/tutorial/index.md

 ```bash
 docker exec -it --rm <container_name> /bin/bash
 ```
+  * **Windows Users:** To access the FPGA, we will need serial communication tools, which can be [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) in this case.

 ### Linux-native instructions (Requires root access)
 Install git using the following command: